 14. hang out and play with a kid

-I don’t have any kids but when I’m around my the children of my friends and actually sit down and spend some time playing with them, I get lost in the moment and see how lovely and simple life can be when you’re not encumbered by all the adult responsibilities.
+When I’m hanging out with my son, I get lost in the moment and see how lovely and simple life can be when you’re not encumbered by all the adult responsibilities.
 Dressing up a Mr. Potato Head or speeding cars across a racetrack helps me let go of all of the stuff that seemed so important just a moment before.

 15. have a ceremony

-One of my favorite creative writing professors used to say, “it’s not about the tea, it’s about the tea ceremony”.
-She was talking about how the process of writing, the act of getting your thoughts and impressions on paper was sometimes more important than the end product, the story.
+One of my favorite creative writing professors used to say, “It’s not about the tea, it’s about the tea ceremony”.
+She was talking about how the process of writing, the act of getting your thoughts and impressions on paper was sometimes more important than the end product-the story.
 I’ve created my own ceremony around my creativity.
-When I work on design or illustration – I put on a romantic comedy I’ve seen dozens of times and drink ice water, when I write – I head into the backyard with a glass of wine or a cocktail and put on classical music and when I’m working on something on super technical like Quickbooks or a spreadsheet I sit at the dining room table in and need complete silence.
+When I work on a design or illustration, I put on a romantic comedy that I’ve seen dozens of times and drink ice water, when I write – I head into the backyard with a glass of wine or a cocktail and put on classical music and when I’m working on something on super technical like Quickbooks or a spreadsheet I sit at the dining room table in and need complete silence.

 16. listen to a good song on full blast